Fantasy Lake Scuba Park

 Amenities

 Fantasy Lake Adventure Park is one of the most amenity rich quarries we know of.
-Below is a list of most of their amenities.
+Below is a partial list of the features you can expect to see.

 • Paved Roads